hiredmaybe67/SWE-Internships-summer-2027/info/README.md

 #### 🚀 Passing the Interview
 - During the Interview, its really important to make sure your answers emphisize the [Amazon Leadership Principles](https://www.amazon.jobs/content/en/our-workplace/leadership-principles).
 Also, Amazon is very fast paced and action oriented, and its important in the interview process to show that you're proactive.
+- live coding questions and asks you about your experiance

 # Palantir📊
 #### 📨 Getting an Interview